 - Other related duties, as needed.

-- A proven track record in building long-term organizational capacity
+- A proven track record in meeting goals and building long-term organizational capacity.

-- Self-motivated with a high energy level and record of success
+- Self-motivated with a high energy level and track record of success.

 To apply, please submit a cover letter highlighting your interest and a detailed resume to firstname.lastname@example.org.